magento/merchdocs/src/sales-channels/asc/ob-create-listing-rule.md

     The Listing Rules page appears.

-1. Define your desired conditions for the eligibility of products to be listed on Amazon and click <span class="btn">Preview changes</span>.
-You can also click <span class="btn">Preview changes</span> to skip this step.
+1. Define your desired conditions for the eligibility of products to be listed on Amazon and click <span class="btn">Preview changes</span>, or click <span class="btn">Preview changes</span> to skip this step.

     See [Example: Define a Condition]({% link sales-channels/asc/ob-define-condition-example.md %}).